Our Mutual Friend: Plot summary

 Having made his fortune from London's rubbish, the rich misanthropic miser Mr Harmon dies, estranged from all except his faithful employees Mr and Mrs Boffin.
 By his will, his fortune goes to his estranged son John Harmon, who is to return from his home abroad (possibly in South Africa) to claim it, on condition that he marries a woman he has never met, Miss Bella Wilfer.

 John does not appear, though some knew him aboard the ship to London.
 A body is found in the Thames by waterman Gaffer Hexam, rowed by his daughter Lizzie.
 Hexam makes his living by retrieving corpses and taking the cash in their pockets before handing them over to the authorities.
 Papers in the pockets of the drowned man identify him as Harmon.
 Present at the identification of the water-soaked corpse is a young man, who gives his name as Julius Handford and disappears.

 The elder Harmon's estate devolves upon Mr and Mrs Boffin, who wish to enjoy it for themselves and to share it with others.
 They take pity on Miss Bella Wilfer, whose fortunes are thought to have been lost with John's death, take her into their household, and treat her as their pampered child and heiress.
 Bella is disgusted by her lower middle class upbringing and obsessed with marrying a wealthy man.
-They also accept an offer from a man known as Julius Handford, but now going under the name of John Rokesmith, to serve as their confidential secretary and man of business at no salary for a trial period of two years.
+They also accept an offer from the man who had called himself Julius Handford – now going under the name of John Rokesmith – to serve as their confidential secretary and man of business at no salary for a trial period of two years.
 Rokesmith uses this position to watch and learn everything about the Boffins and Miss Wilfer.
 Mr Boffin engages one-legged ballad-seller Silas Wegg to read aloud to him in the evenings.
 When the Boffins purchase a large home, Wegg is invited to live in the old Harmon home.
 Wegg hopes to find hidden treasure in the house or in the mounds of rubbish on the property.

-Gaffer is accused of murdering John Harmon by fellow waterman Roger "Rogue" Riderhood, who is bitter at having been cast off as Hexam's partner and who covets the reward offered in relation to the murder.
+Gaffer is accused of murdering John Harmon by fellow waterman Roger "Rogue" Riderhood, who is bitter at having been cast off as Hexam's partner and covets the reward offered by the Boffins in relation to the murder.
 As a result of the accusation, Gaffer is shunned by his fellows on the river and excluded from The Six Jolly Fellowship-Porters, the public house they frequent.
 Hexam's young son Charley leaves Gaffer's house to better himself at school and to train to be a schoolmaster, encouraged by his sister Lizzie.
 Lizzie stays with Gaffer, to whom she is devoted.